CassieMarie0728/my-awesomeness/README.md

 - [OpenPGP/openpgp.org](https://github.com/OpenPGP/openpgp.org) - OpenPGP.org website
 - [OshekharO/Reverse-Engineering](https://github.com/OshekharO/Reverse-Engineering) - List of awesome reverse engineering resources
 - [OtsoBear/docs-exporter](https://github.com/OtsoBear/docs-exporter) - Export multiple mintlify docs pages into a single piece of text to feed to LLMs
-- [Shrey113/Android-Dex](https://github.com/Shrey113/Android-Dex) - Enable a full desktop experience from any Android device over Wi‑Fi.
-No root, scrcpy-powered, Flutter desktop app with wireless ADB, per‑app audio, and quick controls.
+- [Shrey113/Android-Dex](https://github.com/Shrey113/Android-Dex) - Universal Samsung DeX alternative for all Android devices.
+Run Android apps on Windows, Linux & macOS with resizable windows, advanced FPS gaming controls, and high-performance wireless ADB mirroring.
 - [StrikingLoo/Personal-Wiki-Site-Setup](https://github.com/StrikingLoo/Personal-Wiki-Site-Setup) - Personal Wiki / Digital Garden and Static Site Setup.
 This is a template for a personal site, made with GitHub pages.
 A good starting point for a wiki or zettelkasten
 - [Tanmay-Tiwaricyber/WcamPhish](https://github.com/Tanmay-Tiwaricyber/WcamPhish) - Grab cam shots from target's phone front camera or PC webcam just sending a link.
 Author will not be responsible for any misuse of this toolkit !
 - [YuheshPandian/ICONIC](https://github.com/YuheshPandian/ICONIC) - ⚡A developer-oriented library of sleek, bubble-shaped skill icons designed for GitHub READMEs, portfolios, and resumes.